2. Diálogos relacionados con la estructura de la imagen

 Delete layers

-Here you can delete the active layers.
+Here you can delete the selected layers.

 Más operaciones sobre las capas